 In 1989, Betty was united in Holy Matrimony to Willie L. Tate.

 Betty transitioned from this earthly life at 7:13 a.m. on Wednesday, August 8, 2018 under the care of the Hospice team at Advocate Trinity Hospital, Chicago, Illinois.
 Preceding her in death were her mother, (Monzola) “Polly” Banks; her father, Lee Edward Brown and sisters, Clara Banks, Kathyrn MaGee, Rosalyn Markham and Valerie Bessie Love.

 ~ A TIME TO WEEP ~

 Betty will be greatly missed but will forever live on through her one and only loving and devoted son, Parrish Tate; her brothers, Maurice, Samuel, Wayne, Tony (Dianne), Eddie, Armaund (Sophia) and David Brown; her sisters, Patricia Littleton (Merlin), Judy Reed (Smith), Ann McIntyre (Al), Harriet and Hattie; her aunts, Estella, Velma and LaDette; her uncles, Versie, Willie, Emile, Fred, Charles, Jett and an innumerable host of nieces, nephews, cousins, other relatives and friends.
 There were many other special people in Betty’s life that should not go without mention: a cousin Ray, Vernnee Freeman, Makayla, Flo, Emma Robinson and The Sophisticated Bid Whist Card Club Members.

 Betty Will Truly Be Missed!

-To plant a tree in memory of Betty (Brown) Tate, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Betty (Brown) Tate, please visit our floral store.